-The Service Reform Fund (SRF) has been created by the Department of Health; the Department of Housing, Planning, and Local Government; the Health Service Executive Ireland (HSE); Local Authorities; and the Atlantic Philanthropies, in collaboration with Genio, to implement service reform in Ireland in mental health, disability and homelessness.
-The SRF represents a total combined investment of €45m by the Departments and Atlantic to re-configure existing services towards more person-centred supports, which are cost-effective and in line with government policy.
+The Service Reform Fund (SRF) was created by the Department of Health; the Department of Housing, Planning, and Local Government; the Health Service Executive Ireland (HSE); Local Authorities; and the Atlantic Philanthropies, in collaboration with Genio, to implement service reform in Ireland in mental health, disability and homelessness.
+The SRF represented a total combined investment of €45m by the Departments and Atlantic to re-configure existing services towards more person-centred supports, which are cost-effective and in line with government policy.

 Ethical issues and funding

-The SRF Action Research Programme has received ethical approval from the Ethics Committee of the Trinity College Dublin Business School.
-The identity of each research participant is kept confidential and no attributable quotes or statements will be used.
-Each member of the Action Research Team is funded through the Service Reform Fund.
+The SRF Action Research Programme received ethical approval from the Ethics Committee of the Trinity College Dublin Business School.
+The identity of each research participant was kept confidential and no attributable quotes or statements were used.
+Each member of the Action Research Team was funded through the Service Reform Fund.
 There are strict protocols in place ensuring no confidential information is shared between the Action Research Team and the funders.

-Who are the members of the SRF Action Research Programme team?
+Who were the members of the SRF Action Research Programme team?

-The Action Research Team is led by Dr. Niamh Lally, a visiting research fellow in the Trinity Centre for Social Innovation, Trinity College Dublin Business School.
-Dr. Danika Sharek is a post-doctoral researcher on the mental health strand of the SRF Action Research Programme.
-Dr. Lynne Cahill is a post-doctoral researcher on the homelessness strand.
-These positions are funded through the SRF.
+The Action Research Team was led by Dr. Niamh Lally, a visiting research fellow in the Trinity Centre for Social Innovation, Trinity College Dublin Business School.
+Dr. Danika Sharek was a post-doctoral researcher on the mental health strand of the SRF Action Research Programme.
+Dr. Lynne Cahill was a post-doctoral researcher on the homelessness strand.
+These positions were funded through the SRF.
 To learn more about the SRF Action Research Programme, you can contact any of the team members using the contact details below:

 Complex Systems Change